rennydonny/2uAssessment/README.md

 }
 ```

-3.[DONE] Store the invoices in a data store of your choice with an additional property and value "status": "pending"
+3. [x] Store the invoices in a data store of your choice with an additional property and value "status": "pending"

+[x] is Done

 ## User story 2